Viviamant/FortranPython/README.md

 ctypes version >= 1.1.0

-Installation instructions:
+INSTALLATION INSTRUCTION:

 make sure that the executables for gfortran and python3 are in agreement with your specific installation

 $ sudo ./makefile.sh

+USAGE EXAMPLE

-Usage example in example_fortran_python.py
+an usage example can be found in example_fortran_python.py